jaalbin24/wikijs-mcp-server/README.md

 # Update documentation
 "Update page ID 123 with improved authentication examples"

+# Move pages to reorganize structure
+"Move page ID 456 from 'old/location' to 'docs/new-location'"

 # Create new documentation
 "Create a new page at 'docs/troubleshooting/common-issues' with troubleshooting guide"